percwg/perc-wg/double/draft-ietf-perc-double.md

 In particular, an all-zero OHB config octet (0x00) indicates that there have been no modifications from the original header.

+If the marker bit is not present (M=0), then B MUST be set to zero.
+That is, if `C` represents the value of the config octet, then the masked value `C & 0x0C` MUST NOT have the value `0x80`.

 # RTP Operations

 As implied by the use of the word "double" above, this transform applies AES-GCM to the SRTP packet twice.
-This allows media distributors to be able to modify some header fields while allowing endpoints to verify the end-to-end integrity and confidentiality of a packet.
+This allows media distributors to be able to modify some header fields while allowing endpoints to verify the end-to-end integrity of a packet.

 The first, "inner" application of AES-GCM encrypts the SRTP payload and integrity-protects a version of the SRTP header with extensions